-Ideal Classroom Size for 35–40 Students: Dimensions, Space Standards & Complete Guide (2025)
+Ideal Classroom Size for 35–40 Students: Dimensions, Space Standards & Design Guidelines

 Designing the right classroom is one of the most essential aspects of school building planning.
 The size, shape, and layout of a classroom directly affect student comfort, learning outcomes, ventilation, safety, and teaching efficiency.